johnathantran/casting-react-flask/README.md

 Username: jtran.testing@gmail.com
 Password: Testing123!

-The bearer token is provided in config.py in the producer_token, but will also be sent separately.
+The bearer token is provided in config.py in the producer_token, but will also be sent separately as this will be need to test the API endpoints using the Postman collection provided in the project root.

 If you experience any issues with Auth0 logging out, please clear your browser cache and try to log in again.